What is a geocoder?

 Will you add more geocoders in the future?

-Yes, we regularly add more geocoders, typically small country specific geocoders.
+Yes, we regularly add more geocoders, typically country-specific geocoders.
 Please get in touch if you have a specific suggestion.

 How are the results ordered?